 Let’s face it, Facebook is a social media platform and a place to meet new people.
 However, there are some people out there with malicious intent.
 You may stumble across fake accounts where they try to befriend and manipulate you.

 Accepting request from scammers could lead to spam on your timeline that may be shared with your friends, which is something that no one wants.
 Simply put, be sure to check on the authenticity of the people around you.

 Don’t Simply Click On Suspicious Links

-It wasn’t that long when Agent Smith, a malware named after the villain from the movie ‘The Matrix’ arrive to the scene where it affected over 25 million Android devices around the world.
+It wasn’t that long ago when Agent Smith, a malware named after the villain from the movie ‘The Matrix’ arrived to the scene, where it affected over 25 million Android devices around the world.

 Surely you wouldn’t want to be a part of the statistic.
 Be sure not to click links that you aren’t familiar with, especially if they are coming from someone that you don’t even know or trust.